 The atmosphere in which the instrument is used can have profound effect on the sensors.
 Each type of sensor uses a slightly different detection principle.
 Sensors may be poisoned or suffer degraded performance if exposed to certain substances.
 The kinds of conditions that affect the accuracy of sensors vary from one type of sensor to the next.

 While the electrochemical sensors used to measure toxic gases like carbon monoxide and hydrogen sulfide are not worn out or consumed by exposure to CO or H2S, they still eventually need to be replaced when they are no longer able to detect gas.
-Although the sensors may last for years, the loss of sensitivity at the end of life may be sudden.
+Although CO and H2S sensors may last for years without significant loss of sensitivity, the loss of sensitivity at the end of life may be sudden.
 Incidental exposure to other substances may also reduce sensitivity.
 For instance, many electrochemical sensors can be permanently affected by exposure to organic solvents and alcohols.